mandeeeep/grimoire/git/intro.md

 **4. Staged**

-Changes or updates that are final and should be saved are set to staged state.
+Changes or updates that are final and should be saved-to-repo are set to staged state.

 ~~~
 git add MyClass.java //The file MyClass.java is now staged/ready for saving/commiting to the git ecosystem.